doodzik/dudzik.co/src/digress-into-development/2014-10-27-i-went-on-a-journey-to-haskell-and-all-i-got-was-a-pattern-matcher-for-ruby.md

 ---
 layout:        post.pug
 headline:      I went on a journey to Haskell and all I got was a pattern matcher for ruby
 date:          2014-10-27 21:46:55 +0100
-comments: true
-sharing: true
-description: The personal website of frederik dudzik
+description:   I have implemented a pattern matcher in ruby with the help of metaprogramming
 keywords:      dudzik, frederik dudzik, ruby pattern matching, defp, ruby metaprogramming
 redirect_from: blog/2014/10/27/i-went-on-a-journey-to-haskell-and-all-i-got-was-a-pattern-matcher-for-ruby/index.html
 ---